Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Outreach Seminar.md

 Rupsi
 - KPI admission.
 Punjab.
 Sustainable agriculture and organic cotton.
 Reviving the value chain by getting local artisans to make products with it.
 Mainly done by rural women; local crafts abandoned in the last 50 years due to other income necessities but has physical and mental health benefits

-Aneel
+Aneel / Sarat
 - Ground in gods kingdom??
-Circular agriculture products
+Circular agriculture products.
+1400 tribal networks.
+Sustainable fibre; intrigued by the benchmark of traceability and transparency - current systems are not good.
+Hence interest in Regen.
+Bitcoin miner